Dajin-01/Advanced-Software-Engineering/iteration_2.md

 1. github entry timestamps
 2. User stories are correct: see p39

-* Assumed Velocity FROM iteration-1: ??
+* Assumed Velocity FROM iteration-1: 4 days/week
-* Number of developers: ??
+* Number of developers: 4
-* Total estimated amount of work: YY days
+* Total estimated amount of work: 5 days

 User stories or tasks (see chapter 4):
 1. Title: Monitor User Registrations